Ben Zion Shenker: Music preservation

-Though Hasidic songs starting in the late 20th century began to absorb American popular music styles, Shenker's songs are fully rooted in ancient Hasidic tradition, and show little American influence.
-On the other hand, his influence extended outwards, to the Klezmer scene (secular Ashkenazi music), and to recordings by Itzhak Perlman, Andy Statman, and the Israel Philharmonic Orchestra.
+Though Hasidic songs starting in the late 20th century began to absorb American popular music styles, Shenker's songs are fully rooted in Eastern European Hasidic tradition and show little American influence.
+His influence extended outwards to the Klezmer scene as well as to recordings by Itzhak Perlman, Andy Statman, and the Israel Philharmonic Orchestra.
 He was known as the leading composer of music across the Hasidic spectrum.

 Career and artistry

 Velvel Pasternak, a Jewish music producer and historian, described Shenker's own melodies as "singable" by the masses.
 Many of Shenker's songs have become so much a part of the fabric of Ashkenazic Jewish Orthodox life that they are erroneously thought to be much older songs whose authorship is unknown.
 Shenker, a humble man, did not mind the anonymity, and was typically surprised when approached as a celebrity.
 Two songs in particular became global Sabbath meal standards (even in Sephardic homes, unusual for Ashkenazi material): Eishes Chayil (1946) on Friday nights, and variations of his Mizmor LeDovid (Psalm 23, 1953) on Saturday afternoons.
 His Yossis Alayich (1965) is also the most commonly used song for Jewish weddings, typically used as the opening song to the first dance at Orthodox weddings throughout the world.

 Hankus Netsky compared the Modzitz music to symphonies, and stated that Shenker treated them with appropriate gravitas.
 Statman described the melodies as powerful enough to purify and to reach the stars, and Shenker's mastery of music color and ornamentation as incredible.

 Shenker was the primary cantor at the Modzitz synagogue in Crown Heights, Brooklyn, and later in Midwood, Brooklyn.
 In the 1980s, he left the established Modzitz synagogue to form a second one, also in Midwood.
 He regularly composed new songs each year for the High Holidays.
 He was the rabbi of that synagogue until his death on November 20, 2016, of heart disease.
 He continued to record music until the last days of his life.

 Shenker did not make a living from music, rarely collecting royalties.
 His family owned a sweater manufacturing business, and he was partner in a diamond dealership.